Hina-softwareEngineer/Quarter_3_Assignments/Assignment3/differences.md

 ## Multi-Threading

 When a user runs multiple sub-tasks of multiple-application, then this is called multi-threading.
 By using Multi-threading, we can inscrease the power of CPU by creating many threads in a process at a time.
 Multi-threading also provides the same resources and memory to processes as multi-tasking provides.
-In programming terms ,you can say it Asynchronous Programming.
+While synchronous call runs on one thread, the other tasks of program which do not depend on that call run on different threads.In programming terms ,you can say it Asynchronous Programming.

 Example: